Jambukeswarar Temple, Trichy – Timings, Water Lingam & Travel Guide

 Q. Where is the Jambukeswarar Temple located?

-The Jambukeswarar Temple is located in Thiruvanaikaval, near Srirangam, in the Tiruchirapalli (Trichy) district of Tamil Nadu, India.
+A. The temple is located in Thiruvanaikaval, near Sri Ranganathaswamy Temple, in the Tiruchirappalli (Trichy) district of Tamil Nadu, India.

 Q. What is the distance between Srirangam Temple and Jambukeswarar Temple?